Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: appendix

-It can be seen that all the VPFs cancelled each other, and asymptotic stability of the entire system under the designed decentralized controller is achieved.
-In (\ref{I.7}) and (\ref{I.9}), \(p_{T7}\) and \(p_{T0}\) correspond to interaction with environment and moving ground, respectively.
-Therefore, because of the fact that in our case, exoskeleton has a fixed base and no contact with environment, these terms vanished.
+The remaining terms in \mbox{(\ref{I.19})}, \mbox{\(p_{T7}\)} and \mbox{\(p_{T0}\)}, correspond to interaction with an environment and moving ground, respectively.
+Because of the fact that in our case, the exoskeleton has a fixed base and no contact with the environment, these terms vanish.
+Therefore, we will have,

-\begin{IEEEbiography}[{ }]{Mahdi Hejrati} received his M.Sc. degree in 2021 from Sharif University of Technology (SUT), Tehran, Iran.
-He is currently a PhD student at the unit of Automation Technology and Mechanical Engineering, Tampere University, Tampere, Finland.
-His research interests include nonlinear model-based control and Intelligent control. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jouni Mattila} Dr. Tech. received his M.Sc.
-(Eng.) in 1995 and Dr. Tech. in 2000, both from Tampere University of Technology (TUT), Tampere, Finland.
-He is currently a Professor of machine automation with the unit of Automation Technology and Mechanical Engineering, Tampere University.
-His research interests include machine automation, nonlinear model-based control of robotic manipulators and energy-efficient control of heavy-duty mobile manipulators. \end{IEEEbiography}
+Thereby, the asymptotic stability of the entire system under the designed decentralized controller and considering Theorem 1 and \mbox{(\ref{I.20})} is achieved.
+Consequently, it can be concluded that for a given bounded desired trajectory \mbox{\(q_d\)}, \mbox{\(\Dot{q}_d\)}, and \mbox{\(\Ddot{q}_d\)}, the boundedness of all the signals is ensured.
+Moreover, with respect to Lemma 2 and \mbox{(\ref{I.20})}, it can be concluded that \mbox{\(|\mathbf{e}_a|<k_b\)} for \mbox{\(t>0\)}, which ensures joint will stay within a safe region without constraint violation.